Blog Post

 Market size.
 Calculate the serviceable addressable market (SAM), not just the total addressable market.
 SAM represents what this specific company can realistically reach with its current product and go-to-market strategy.

 Timing.
 Why now?
 The best market entry points align with a shift: regulatory change, technology inflection, or behavioral change that creates new demand.
-If the "why now" answer is vague, the timing hypothesis is not just weak.
-It is missing.
+If the "why now" answer is vague, the timing hypothesis isn't just weak.
+It's missing.

 Competitive dynamics.
 Identify who else is solving this problem.
 No competition usually means no market.
 Heavy competition means the startup needs a clear differentiation that customers can articulate.
 According to CB Insights, "no market need" is the single most common reason startups fail, cited in 42% of post-mortems, and "getting outcompeted" appears in roughly 19%.1